-Our work embraces a diversity of experiences, expertise, and viewpoints, recognizing the legacy of mad pride within Canadian communities.
-Website contributors include community members, academics, educators and policy makers.
+Our work draws on diverse experiences, skills and perspectives in recognizing the legacy of Mad Pride within Canadian communities.
+Contributors to the website include community members, academics, educators and policy makers.

 Eugène LeBlanc is the Director of a peer-based mental health activity center.
 Since 1987, he has lead Groupe de support émotionnel inc. in Moncton, New Brunswick.
-He is also Publisher of the internationally circulated Our Voice / Notre Voix.
-He is co-author of the book, Dare to Imagine: From Lunatics to Citizens.
-His interest lies in innovation and resisting traditional narratives coming from our mental health system.
+He is also Publisher of the internationally circulated OUR VOICE / NOTRE VOIX.
 In 2003, he was awarded the New Brunswick Human Rights Award for his contribution as a community activist in mental health related work.
+He co-authored Dare to Imagine: From Lunatics to Citizens in 2008.
+Eugène’s interest lies in resisting traditional narratives coming from our mental health system, and providing fresh and innovative perspectives.